cs3157/recitations/recitation-4.md

 In most cases, just calling an array by its variable name without the square brackets will be interpreted as a pointer to the first element of the array.
-Incrementing a pointer will always move it ahead not one byte, but the size of the pointer.
+Incrementing a pointer will always move it ahead not one byte, but the size of the type to which it's pointing.
 In this case we're dealing with an int so it will likely move it ahead 4 bytes to the next int.
 Unlike a pointer, though, an array is a constant variable.